-DISTRIBUTION OF UNITS.
+DISTRIBUTION OF UNITS

-The required number of units may be obtained by providing devices of any of the types described in these standards, or a combination of two or more types, selected in accordance with the character of the fires anticipated, and their suitability for the individual property protected.

-Hand Devices:

-The number of units of first aid fire protection to be installed shall be determined by the inspection department having jurisdiction in accordance with the relative severity of the incipient fire anticipated, i.e., the relative rapidity with which a fire may spread and the relative intensity of the heat that may be developed.
-Where there are special hazards in addition to the ordinary hazards of the occupancy, additional units of suitable type shall be installed for the protection of such special hazards.
+- 311. The required number of extinguishers may be obtained by providing devices of any of the types described in these Standards, or a combination of two or more types, selected in accordance with the character of the fires anticipated, and their suitability for the individual property protected. - 312.
+The number of portable fire extinguishers to be installed shall be determined by the authority having jurisdiction in accordance with the severity of the incipient fire anticipated, i.e., rapidity with which a fire may spread, the intensity of the heat that may be developed and the accessibility of the fire.
+Where there are special hazards in addition to the ordinary hazards of the occupancy, additional and/or substitute units of suitable type shall be installed for the protection of such hazards (see Paragraphs 314 and 318). - 313.
+The number and type of extinguishing units required shall be determined as specified in Paragraphs 314-320.
+The term unit refers to the numerical extinguishing capacity for any given fire classification as shown on the label affixed to the extinguisher, i.e., an extinguisher having a classification of 2-A,4-B, is regarded as possessing 2 units of extinguishing capacity for Class A fires and 4 units of extinguishing capacity for Class B fires.
+This can be translated into terms of actual extinguishers based on the classification and the numerical unit value of the extinguisher to be used.

-As a guide in determining the number of units which should be installed under various conditions the following recommendations are given:-
+For example, if 8 units are required for Class "A" protection and soda-acid extinguishers are to be provided having 2-A classification on the label, four extinguishers will be necessary.

+Similarly, if 8 units are required for Class "B" protection and dry chemical extinguishers are to be provided having 4-B classification, two extinguishers will be acceptable for area protection, but individual hazards shall be protected by single extinguishers.

-Class I. Light hazard occupancies, where because of a relatively small amount of combustibles, incipient fires of minimum severity may be anticipated.-Units shall be so located that a person will not have to travel more than 100 feet from any point to reach the nearest unit but at least one unit shall be required for each 5,000 square feet of floor area or fraction thereof.
+- 314. General Requirements.
+The provisions of this paragraph are based primarily on the provisions of Class "A" extinguishers.
+Supplemental Class "B" and/or Class "C" extinguishers shall be provided where blanketing or nonconducting extinguishing agents are necessary. - (a).
+Light Hazard Occupancies, so classified by the authority having jurisdiction, where because of a relatively small amount of combustibles, incipient fires of minimum severity may be anticipated.
+Class "A" extinguishers shall be provided throughout, so located that a person will not have to travel more than 100 feet from any point to reach the nearest device, but at least one unit of extinguishing capacity shall be required for every 2500 square feet of floor area or greater fraction thereof on each floor.

-NOTE: This class may include occupancies such as office occupancies, schools (exclusive of trade schools and shops), public buildings, etc.
+Note: This class may include occupancies such as office buildings, schools (exclusive of trade schools and shops), public buildings, etc. Limited areas within such buildings containing ordinary hazard occupancies shall be protected as required under sub-paragraph (b).

-Class II.
-Ordinary combustible occupancies, where incipient fires of average severity may be anticipated.-Units shall be so located that a person will not have to travel more than 50 feet from any point to reach the nearest unit but at least one unit shall be required for each 2,500 square feet of floor area or fraction thereof.
+(b).
+Ordinary Hazard Occupancies, where incipient fires of average severity in combustibles may be anticipated.
+Class "A" extinguishers shall be provided throughout, so located that a person will not have to travel more than 50 feet from any point to reach the nearest device, but at least one unit of extinguishing capacity shall be required for every 1250 square feet of floor area or greater fraction thereof on each floor.

-NOTE: This class may include occupancies such as department and dry goods stores, warehouses, miscellaneous manufacturing of average hazard, etc.
+Note: This class may include occupancies such as department stores, warehouses and manufacturing buildings of average hazard.